paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-016-national-science-foundation.md

 (1) the development and study of model instructional programs in advanced-technology fields and in core STEM courses;

-(2) the professional development of faculty and instructors, both full- and part-time, who provide instruction in STEM and advanced- 11 So in original. technology fields;
+(2) the professional development of faculty and instructors, both full- and part-time, who provide instruction in STEM and advanced- technology 11 So in original.
+The space between “advanced-” and “technology” probably should not appear. fields;

 (3) the establishment of innovative partnership arrangements that—

-  (A) involve associate-degree-granting colleges and other appropriate public and private sector entities to support the advanced- 1 technology industries that drive the competitiveness of the United States in the global economy;
+  (A) involve associate-degree-granting colleges and other appropriate public and private sector entities to support the advanced- technology 1 industries that drive the competitiveness of the United States in the global economy;

   (B) provide for private sector donations, faculty opportunities to have short-term assignments with industry, sharing of program costs, equipment loans, and the cooperative use of laboratories, plants, and other facilities, and provision for state-of-the-art work experience opportunities for students enrolled in such programs; and